OpenFn/docs/articles/2021-10-08-job-writing-standard.md

 **Step 2.** Any query made to an external system should, _whenever possible_, be it's own block.

-One final thought is how this pattern (fn, query, fn, bulk) keeps your operations clean and very flexible.
-Everything in here is either **language-common** or **javascript**.
-Our fn blocks (among other functions from language-common) can be used in ANY job, regardless of the language package!
+One final thought is how this pattern (`fn`, `apiCall`, `fn`, `apiCall`) keeps your operations clean and very flexible.
+Everything in the `fn` blocks uses either **language-common** or raw Javascript so, for the most part, they can be used in ANY job, regardless of the adaptor!